-- Cutting the Bureau of Reclamation.
+- Bureau of Reclamation.
 The bureau operates dams and other water infrastructure in the western states.
 Its large subsidies for irrigation water combined with restrictions on water transfers are contributing to a growing water crisis in many areas.

-- Reforming Federal Land Management.
+- Federal Land Management.
 The federal government owns a vast amount of land that would be better managed if privatized, given to state governments, or transferred to stand-alone trust organizations.

 - Indian Lands and Indian Subsidies.
 The Bureau of Indian Affairs has a long and troubled history, and it has been one of the most scandal-prone federal agencies.
 The path to prosperity for Indians on reservations is through greater independence and improved governance, not through subsidies and top-down regulations.